-Most of our animals are friendly enough to be petted, yes, as long as a staff member is there to allow you access.
+Most of our animals are friendly enough to be petted, yes, as long as one of our staff is there to allow you access.

-Most commonly there are rabbits, guinea pigs, chinchillas, fancy rats and fancy mice.
+Sometimes there are animals for sale or rehome.
+Most commonly there are rabbits, guinea pigs, chinchillas, fancy rats, fancy mice.

-Occasionally there are chickens, ducks, geese, goats, ball pythons, corn snakes and Patagonian cavies.
+Occasionally there are chickens, ducks, geese, goats, various reptiles, Patagonian cavies, ferrets and others.

 Holding your hand out for a pet dog to sniff before petting it doesn’t really work for exotic animals.
-Again, we cannot stress enough, please wait for a staff member to be with you to say when and where to pet.
+Again we cannot stress enough, please wait for a staff member to be with you to say how, when and where to pet.

-As much as we love animals there are many reasons why your animal shouldn't come visit with you.
+As much as we love animals there are many reasons why your animal should not come to visit with you.

 And before you ask, no, you can’t just leave him/her in the car.
 It’s too hot even with cracked windows unless you leave the vehicle running with AC on.

-Take all you like!
-If you get some really good ones please share them with us.
-We may be able to use them (with your permission) on future calendars or posters.
+Yes of course.
+If you get some really good ones please, share them with us.
+We may ask your permission to use them on future calendars or posters!

 Venom is injected.
 Scorpions, bees, spiders, snakes, etc.

-Poison is injested.
+Poison is ingested.
 Mushrooms, frog skin, toad skin, arsenic, etc.

 There is one poisonous snake.
 The keelback snake eats toads and frogs and exudes poison from it’s skin.
 It also has a venomous bite.